 Pain Management in Sun City, Sun City West, Glendale and Gilbert, Arizona

 An estimated 45 million people in the United States experience chronic headaches that cause severe pain.
 Headaches can be disabling and can interfere with your quality of life, but the team of experts at NovaSpine Pain Institute, including board-certified neurologist David Morales, MD, can help.
-With offices in Sun City West, Sun City, and Gilbert, Arizona, the team offers minimally invasive treatments that relieve your pain and restore your ability to enjoy a robust life.
+With offices in Sun City West, Sun City, Gilbert, and Glendale, Arizona, the team offers minimally invasive treatments that relieve your pain and restore your ability to enjoy a robust life.
 To end headache pain, schedule an evaluation by calling the office nearest you today or use the online contact form.

 There are numerous different types of headaches.
 Each type is classified by the underlying cause of head pain symptoms.
 These include:

 Sometimes called stress headaches, tension headaches typically cause mild to moderate pain.
 They can usually be treated with over-the-counter pain medication.
 However, long-term use of these medicines can lead to chronic headaches that return daily.

 Migraine is a complex condition characterized by moderate to severe pain on one or both sides of the head.
 Sufferers describe migraine pain as pounding or throbbing.

 Some types of migraines are accompanied by visual disturbances like flashing lights or holes in your vision.
 They can be accompanied by light sensitivity, nausea, and/or vomiting and can last for a few hours to several days.

 The exact cause of migraines isn’t fully understood, but genetics, changes in nerves and blood vessels in the brain, and hormone levels are thought to contribute to the condition.